-We All have different ways on how to manage our time on a daily, weekly or monthly basis (maybe even yearly).
-For someone who have plenty of stuff on their plate and needs a little bit of organising their schedule, there are many tools where you can do that:
+We all have different ways on how to manage our time on a daily, weekly or monthly basis (maybe even yearly).
+For someone who has plenty of stuff on their plate and needs a little bit of organizing their schedule, there are many tools where you can do that:

-Today, we’re going to give you 4 tools, their pros and cons that’ll help you get on track and never have to miss anything from your suposed to-do list for the day/week/month.
+Today, we’re going to give you 4 tools, their pros, and cons that’ll help you get on track and never have to miss anything from your supposed to-do list for the day/week/month.

-1. Planners- Ah the old school kind.
-Everyday of every month compiled in a form of a notebook, hardbound etc. There are hundreds planner out there, you just have to find the suits your personality and of course your budget.
+1. Planners– Ah the old school kind.
+Every day of every month compiled in the form of a notebook, hardbound, etc. There are hundreds of planners out there, you just have to find the suits your personality and of course your budget.

 Con/s: Can sometimes be a bit heavy or bulky to carry in your bag.